mdomke/python-ulid/README.rst

 Basic Usage
 -----------

-Create a new :class:`ULID` object from the current timestamp
+Create a new :class:`.ULID` object from the current timestamp

 .. code-block:: pycon